ayushsoni1010/inklink/CONTRIBUTING.md

 ## 🎉 Thank You

 We appreciate your support and contributions.
-Together, we can make InkLink a fantastic creative platform.
+Together, we can make inklink a fantastic creative platform.
 Let's build something amazing!

 ## 📄 License